 Also of interest is that Edgewater has more people living here who work in computers and math than 95% of the places in the US.

 Despite being a small town, Edgewater has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Edgewater in 2010 was $44,750, which is wealthy relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $179,000 for a family of four.
+The per capita income in Edgewater in 2018 was $45,010, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $180,040 for a family of four.
 However, Edgewater contains both very wealthy and poor people as well.